nksauter/LS49/LY99/spread1/README.md

 2959218  .0512 96  16 0.74px     9.0%        1.2637   19 min 4 nodes, 6-7 balance
 2959219  .0512 96  24 0.81px    15.1%        1.2764   21 min 4 nodes, 6-7 balance
 ```
-The SLURM file provided assumes that the input directory has the pair *000000.{expt,refl} containing approximately 50-100 experiments,
+The SLURM file provided assumes that all experiments are taken as input, although a large subset could also suffice.
-thus a reasonable subsample.
 Source the command line script trial8_2923740_array.sh to submit the large array of jobs.
 Note that this script example assumes tetragonal or hexagonal, thus NcellsA = NcellsB.
 It would have to be changed
 e.g., for orthorhombic (photosystem II).
+Caution should be taken to not use too many node hours.

 I have some concern over whether the code is correct, for I can no longer reproduce the small values of ΔR and mean(σZ).

-### 2. Exa3A.
+### 9. Exa3A.
 Run the exa3A script again with energy channel count narrowed from 2048 to 256.

 Using diffBragg first derivatives to refine crystal rotation; also refine background and G-scale.

 Run [slurm script, 3724210.sh](./3724210.sh).
 Resulting model (.expt) and data (.refl) are used for the next step.

-### 3. Prepare model structure factors.
+### 10. Prepare model structure factors.

 Cache the base structure factors to a pickle file to speed up the run time
 of the S1 final step.
 This [slurm script, 3762323.sh](./3762323.sh) will compute reference structure factors, write them to